 The Government's response to the Taylor Review and joint Work and Pensions and BEIS Select Committees report (the latter of which included proposed draft legislation) was published as expected in early 2018.
 While accepting many of the proposals the response provided very few answers as to how they would be implemented, instead opening four consultations seeking views of businesses and individuals on implementation.
 For more detail see our report.

 FROM APRIL 2018

-The annual Employment Tribunal award limit changes will take effect on 6 April 2018.
-The limit on the compensatory award for unfair dismissal will rise from £80,541 to £83,682.
+The annual Employment Tribunal award limit changes took effect on 6 April 2018.
+The limit on the compensatory award for unfair dismissal rose from £80,541 to £83,682.

 The cap on the compensatory award is the lower of the maximum or 52 weeks' pay (based on the Claimant's gross salary prior to dismissal including employer pension contribution but excluding benefits in kind and discretionary bonus).
 As always there are a limited number of dismissals - including for whistleblowing, certain health and safety reasons and discrimination - where the cap does not apply.

-The limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) will increase from £489 to £508 meaning the maximum basic award increases to £15,240.
+The limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) increased from £489 to £508 meaning the maximum basic award increased to £15,240.

-As of 1 April statutory maternity/paternity/adoption/shared parental pay and maternity allowance is to be increased from £140.98 to £145.18 a week.
+As of 1 April statutory maternity/paternity/adoption/shared parental pay and maternity allowance increased from £140.98 to £145.18 a week.

 Taxation of Termination Payments

-The first stage of the UK Government's proposed simplification of the taxation of termination payments is expected to be implemented in April 2018 meaning all payments in lieu of notice (PILON) will be taxable irrespective of whether they are contractual or not.
-According to the February HMRC Employer Bulletin, this change will apply to payments received on or after 6 April 2018 in circumstance where the employment also terminates on or after 6 April 2018.
+The first stage of the UK Government's proposed simplification of the taxation of termination payments was implemented on 6 April 2018 meaning all payments in lieu of notice (PILON) are taxable irrespective of whether they are contractual or not.
+According to the February HMRC Employer Bulletin, this change applies to payments received on or after 6 April 2018 in circumstance where the employment also terminates on or after 6 April 2018.
 Although it was initially thought that the requirement for employers to pay NIC's on all payments above the £30,000 threshold (for non-contractual termination payments) would also be implemented this year that is now to take effect in April 2019.
 There are no plans to change the unlimited employee NIC exemption on such non-contractual termination payments and, other than for PILON's, the £30,000 exemption for income tax on non-contractual termination payments also remains.

 National Living/Minimum Wage

-The NLW is to increase from £7.50 to £7.83 per hour while the NMW will increase as follows -
+With effect from 1 April the NLW increased from £7.50 to £7.83 per hour while the NMW increased as follows -

 Gender Pay Gap Reporting